vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     **IMPORTANT**: The installation process requires administrator credentials to register vSphere Integrated Containers Management Portal and Registry with the Platform Services Controller and to tag the appliance VM for use in Docker content trust.
 Administrator credentials are not stored on the appliance VM after use in the installation process.
 The vSphere Integrated Containers Management Portal and Registry services cannot start if you do not complete this step.

-12. To automatically install the vSphere Integrated Containers plug-in for vSphere Client, leave the **Install UI Plugin** check box selected.
+12. To automatically install the vSphere Integrated Containers plug-in for vSphere Client, leave the **Install UI Plugin** check box selected, and click **Continue**.

     **NOTES**:
     - The option to automatically install the  plug-in for the vSphere Client is available in vSphere Integrated Containers 1.4.3 and later.